Experienced Dog Bite Lawyer – New Hampshire

 New Hampshire’s dog bite law has been touted as one of the best laws in the country in cases of animal attacks.
 The law is straightforward and applies once a dog attacks or bites.
 Typically, a dog owner’s best defense to a dog bite case occurs when a dog bite victim was committing a trespass or some other tort.
 In these rare instances, a dog owner or keeper may be freed from liability, as the dog’s act is seen as defensive.

 It is important to work with an experienced dog bite attorney that will aggressively pursue your case to ensure you get the compensation needed for your injury.
-Speak to Attorney Charles Teale immediately if you are the victim of a serious dog bite injury in New Hampshire.
+Speak to Attorney Charles Teale immediately if you or your child are a victim of a serious dog bite injury in New Hampshire.

 Charles C Teale: